mcochennec/paper1_cochennec/draft.md

 ## Traction terms

-As said, an essential step in order to derive some macroscopic law at macroscale from the microscale is to use averaged quantities to express the boundary intergals terms that arising because of the averaging theorem application [@Whitaker2013].
+As said, an essential step in order to derive some macroscopic law at macroscale from the microscale is to use averaged quantities to express the boundary integrals terms that arising because of the averaging theorem application [@Whitaker2013].
 Remember that these closure relations are not presented here but rather we leave intact the surface integrals, the averaged momentum balance equations +@eq:VAmomentum for two fluids $w$ and $o$, are recast as

 $$
 0=-\varepsilon_{w}\nabla P_{w}+\mathbf{T}_{wo}+\mathbf{T}_{ws},